rwih21/taco_trauma/readme.md

 This is a university project.
 My first ever game Taco Trauma.
 Made with Unity.

-Initially, I thought of making a hack and slash game, but my knowledge in making games was too little, and the given time was not enough, so I had to make a game with the knowledge I have now.
-Therefore, I switched the genre to a time attack game.
-Simple concept.
-I'm proud of it as my first ever game.
-I made the sprites on my own too.
-For the main character, I edited an already created sprite.
-For the Taco Monsters and Sandals, I made them on my own using Piskel.
+Initially, I thought of making a hack and slash game, but my limited knowledge of game development and the short timeframe made it challenging.
+Therefore, I decided to create a game based on the knowledge I currently have and switched the genre to a time attack game.
+The concept is simple, and I'm proud of it as my first-ever game.
+I created the sprites myself; for the main character, I edited an existing sprite, while for the Taco Monsters and Sandals, I designed them from scratch using Piskel.

 Game Description:
 Taco Trauma is a game that follows the misadventures of a hungry boy